codeninja55/docker-jupyter/README.md

 # Docker Jupyter
-A Docker container for Jupyter notebook with multiple language kernels (Python3, C, C++, Javascript, and TypeScript).
+A Docker container for Jupyter notebook with multiple language kernels (Python3, C, C++, R, Keras and TensorFlow).

 ## Why?

+* Containerised Jupyter Notebook environment allows portability of packages across operating systems.
+* Simple installation via pre-built library images and `Dockerfile` directives.
+* Fast installation of multiple kernels and packages at once to make the most of Jupyter Notebook's versatility.
+* Separation of environment variables dedicated to Jupyter versus changing those of the OS.

 ## Dependencies